Julie-Fabre/bombcell/README.md

 ### Contact us

-If you run into any issues or have any suggestions, please raise a github issue or alternatively email [us](mailto:julie.mfabre@gmail.com).
+If you run into any issues or if you have any suggestions, please raise a github issue or alternatively email [us](mailto:julie.mfabre@gmail.com).